dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

     >>> bqm     # doctest: +SKIP
     BinaryQuadraticModel({'x1': 0.0, 'x2': 0.0, 'y1': 6.0}, {('x2', 'x1'): 2.0, ('y1', 'x1'): -4.0, ('y1', 'x2'): -4.0}, -1.5, Vartype.BINARY)

-where the members of the two dicts are linear and quadratic biases, respectively, the third term is a constant energy offset associated with the model, and the fourth shows the variable types in this model are binary.
+The members of the two dicts are linear and quadratic coefficients, respectively, the third term is a constant offset associated with the model, and the fourth shows the variable types in this model are binary.

-Ocean's `dimod <http://dimod.readthedocs.io/en/latest/>`_ tool provides a reference solver that calculates the energy of all possible samples.
-Such a sampler can solve a small three-variable problem like the AND gate.
+Ocean's `dimod <http://dimod.readthedocs.io/en/latest/>`_ tool provides a reference solver that calculates the values of a BQM (its "energy") for all possible assignments of variables.
+Such a sampler can solve a small three-variable problem like the AND gate created above.

 .. code-block:: python